 - Can play mp3 encoded streams from internet radio stations (up to 320 Kbps).

-- Controlled by means of a 4×4 matrix keypad, using VS1053’s own GPIO pins.
+- Can also be controlled with a 4×4 matrix keypad, using VS1053’s own GPIO pins.

 - Offers storage of 40 station presets (grouped in four bands).

-- Displays station name and song title on a TFT display.
+- Displays station name and song title on TFT display and web page.

 - Displays a decoded weather report (METAR) when playing an air traffic control (ATC) channel.
 The first 10 stations in the preset list are reserved for ATC stations (I used David Bird’s excellent functions for METAR decoding).